tomaslaz/Analysis-Toolkit/README.md

 # Scripts

+### DA_FHIaims_geometry_stability.py
+(Being developed) Analyses a geometry with FHIaims - pushes a system in the direction of a chosen eigenvector and performs FHIaims single point evaluation.

 ### DM_Comparison
 (Being developed) Compares structures in terms of their energy ranking between different levels of theory (IPs (GULP) and DFT (FHIaims))